staugur/Flask-PluginKit/docs/tutorial/hep.rst

     After request (before return, with or without exception)

+- before_first_request

+    Registers a function to be run before the first request to this instance of the application.

 Other hooks will be supported later, and a exception :class:`~flask_pluginkit.exceptions.PEPError` will be triggered if a hook name that is not supported by the current version is used.